What is PVDF Material?

 Is PVDF acid proof?

-PVDF fittings have outstanding chemical and cd resistance properties.
+PVDF fittings have outstanding chemical and corrosion resistance properties.
 It is particularly resistant to organic and inorganic acids, halogenated solvents, and hydrocarbons.
 It can withstand a wide range of corrosive fluids and solvents.

 Is PVDF a piezoelectric material?